 The Nature Center’s longest running public program, Camp Elachee, proceeded in June and July 2020 with a scaled-down camp season and capacity.
 Regimens the Elachee team put in place also provided for testing best practices in preparation for reopening the Nature Center for in-person visitation and programming in August 2020.

 Elachee Nature Academy Preschool and Kindergarten-1st Grade instruction started on time in August.
 This nature school experience adjusted for added safety measures with the most significant change being students spending 85-percent of their day outside, up from the previous 50-percent.
-Looking ahead, the Nature Academy will launch a 2nd-3rd Grade Class for the 2021-2022 school year.
+The Nature Academy also introduced a 2nd-3rd Grade Class for the 2021-2022 school year.